PTPells/ptpedia/directory.md

   ↳ Furniture makers
   ↳ Internet thinkers

 **Stream**
-I don't think "↳" is the best representation of how I think these all relate (flat + linking).
+Find a better way than "↳" to visually represent how these relate (flat + linking).